7 Self-Directed IRA Real Estate Investment Rules

-Real estate is the most popular investment among self-directed IRA owners, who are looking to alternative investments to help save for retirement.
-To make the most of your savings and to avoid excessive penalties, pay attention to these self-directed IRA real estate investment rules!
+Real estate is the most popular investment among self-directed IRA owners who are looking to alternative investments to help save for retirement.
+To make the most of your savings and avoid excessive penalties, pay attention to these self-directed IRA real estate investment rules!

 1. Don’t Rent to Your Kids

 When it comes to real estate properties owned by your IRA, your children (as well as their spouses) are considered disqualified persons.
 That means any dealings between them and your self-directed IRA assets are prohibited.

 2. Don’t Perform Services on the Property